ICEResearch/PLS_Dec2019/README.md

 during this experiment, and are located in their respective folders with ReadMe.md files explaining them more thoroughly.

+- Our initial results showed that for two individuals (Redd and Richmond, the closest two) the increased traffic levels *increased* the average capacity somehow, which seemed a bit weird.
+We decided to gather data again in June - 20 seconds with the area completely empty (thanks COVID!) and then 30 more seconds with about 5 of us walking around simulating traffic.
+This data is stored under "ValidationData_June2020" on Box.

 - This data was used for paper XXXXXXXXXX that can be found at YYYYYYYY